AramirRp/Portfolio/README.md

 rework of the readmore mapping added a dark and a custom mode rework of the global reponsiveness
+Adding a parallax background on the hero component adding a english version by using i18next
+Konami Code easter egg
 ```

 ### Future update :